Coulomb Corrections for Bose-Einstein Correlations from One- And Three-Dimensional L\'evy-Type Source Functions: Introduction

-where $\alpha$ is the Lévy-exponent and $R^2_{\sigma\nu}$ is a 2-index symmetric tensor containing the squares of the Lévy-scale parameters; these parameters carry the momentum dependence of the source.
-The autoconvolution of such a Lévy-distribution is itself a Lévy-distribution but with scale parameters $R^2\text{'} = 2^{2/\alpha} R^2$.
-By choosing a coordinate frame and making some assumptions we constrain the form of the $R^2_{\sigma\nu}$ matrix.
-Most measurements are done in the LCMS system \cite{Adamczyk:2014mxp,Adare:2017vig}, thus we will use the assumption that our source can be described by a spatially three dimensional symmetric Lévy (only diagonal terms) and that the freeze-out is simultaneous for particles with the same average momentum (no temporal part).
+where $\alpha$ is the L\'evy exponent, and $R^2_{\sigma\nu}$ is a two-index symmetric tensor containing the squares of the L\'evy scale parameters.
+The momentum dependence of the source was assumed to manifest itself through the momentum dependence of these parameters.
+For such a L\'evy-type source, the relative coordinate distribution $D(r,K)$ is itself a L\'evy distribution with the same $\alpha$ but with scale parameters modified as $R^2 \rightarrow 2^{2/\alpha} R^2$.

+By choosing a reference frame and making some assumptions, we constrained the form of the $R^2_{\sigma\nu}$ matrix.
+In the case of Bose--Einstein correlation measurements in high-energy heavy-ion collisions, one sets the laboratory frame as the center-of-mass frame of the colliding nuclei.
+Most two-particle Bose--Einstein measurements are carried out with respect to the so-called longitudinally co-moving system (LCMS) (see, e.g., Refs.~\cite{Adamczyk:2014mxp,Adare:2017vig}), which is defined as the frame that is connected to the laboratory frame by a Lorentz boost along the collision axis ($z$ axis), with the criterion that the longitudinal component of the average momentum of the particle pair $K_z$ vanishes in this frame.

+We made the assumption that our source could be described by a spatially three-dimensional symmetric L\'evy shape with only diagonal terms in the scale parameter matrix $R^2_{\sigma\nu}$, and that the freeze-out was simultaneous in the LCMS frame.
+We saw that the momentum variable of the source function translated essentially as the average momentum of the particle pair (after the $k_1\approx k_2\approx K$ approximation), so for $S(x,K)$, we determined the mean LCMS frame as the frame wherein its $K$ variable has no $K_z$ component.
 Therefore, the $R^2_{\sigma\nu}$ tensor has the following form:

-where we used the out, side, long to indicate that we are using Bertsch-Pratt coordinates \cite{Pratt:1990zq,Bertsch:1988db}.
-We can then simplify the four-dimensional Lévy distribution as a product of a Dirac delta function and a three-dimensional symmetric Lévy distribution:
+where out, side, and long indicate that we used Bertsch--Pratt coordinates~\cite{Pratt:1990zq,Bertsch:1988db}.
+We could then simplify the four-dimensional L\'evy distribution as a product of a Dirac delta function and a three-dimensional symmetric L\'evy distribution:

-where the $L$ superscript indicates that these coordinates are in LCMS.
-Without final state interactions we can easily get the form of the two-particle correlation function in the LCMS with the above mentioned source \cite{Csorgo:2003uv}:
+where the $L$ superscript indicates that these coordinates are in the LCMS.
+As noted above, for such a source function, the pair distribution is a L\'evy distribution with modified scale parameters:

+From this, in the case when final-state interactions were neglected and thus the final-state wave function was a symmetrized plane wave, we could easily obtain the form of the two-particle correlation function in the LCMS with the above-mentioned source by means of an (inverse) Fourier transform \cite{Csorgo:2003uv}: